Using the Op/Ed As a PR Writing Tool

 “For publication, we especially look for letters and columns that share a unique perspective; that make us think.
 We look for writers who have spent time and attention developing their own opinions, rather than simply repeating other people’s arguments.
 Write in your own voice.
 We’re much more interested in why you feel the way you do than in what you think is wrong with people who disagree with you.”

 The Gazette specifies letters should be 250 words or fewer; Op/Eds should be 400 to 600 words.
 I’ve usually pitched 650 words as my Op/Eds, and The Gazette has published them without cutting them down.
-There may be papers that, as your text says, will accept 800 words, but don’t assume The Gazette or most would.
+There may be papers that, as your text says, will accept 800 words, but don’t assume The Gazette or most other media outlets would want that many.
 Aim for a 600-word limit, absent other clear guidance from an editor.

 Besides the Gazette, by the way, I have published an Op/Ed in The Des Moines Register, and recently, for four years, I was a regular opinion columnist on media matters in The Corridor Business Journal.

 In terms of how to write an Op/Ed, your style guide is correct in its advice.
-The one point it goes on too long about is whether it’s ethical to get paid—don’t worry.
-You probably won’t be.
+The one point it goes on too long about is whether it’s ethical to get paid—don’t worry much about that because you probably won’t be.

 One of the sample Op/Eds I posted for you was the one I wrote when my father-in-law died.
 “Veteran never far away” begins with my granddaughter laughing when I toss maple seeds for her.
 It ends with how that laughter echoes that of her now departed great-grandfather.
 It’s written in the circle structure.